ciscoheat/haxedci-example/README.md

 }
 ```

 `rfidScanned` is a private RoleMethod, meaning that only the `cardReader` can call it.
-It's usefulin this case since `rfidScanned` is a continuation of `waitForCardChange`, that no other Role should call.
+It's useful in this case since `rfidScanned` is a continuation of `waitForCardChange`, that no other Role should call.

 Using the convenient [Option](http://api.haxe.org/haxe/ds/Option.html) type, we can switch on the result, avoiding null references.
 So if nothing is found, we keep waiting.
 Otherwise, well, hopefully the code is simple enough to follow and understand.
 Note how local it is.
 The `scanRfid` field is similar to an interface definition (though duck-typed in this case), but you can see it directly in the code, no need to look up its definition in another file.
 With DCI we want to focus on objects and Roles, not classes.